bjoern-hempel/node-unclosed-tag-finder/README.md

 ## More informations and source code

-More informations and the source code you will find at [GitHub](https://github.com/bjoern-hempel/node-unclosed-tag-finder)
+You will find more informations and the source code at [GitHub](https://github.com/bjoern-hempel/node-unclosed-tag-finder)

 ## License